TranslucentComputing/kubert-assistant-lite/README.md

 - `hello.sh`: Greetings and deployment description.
 - `validate-tools.sh`: Validates the installation of required tools.
 - `variables.sh`: Contains variables used in the deployment script.
-- `cleanup.sh`: Cleans up resources after deployment by deleting the Kind cluster and updating the hosts file.
+- `cleanup.sh`: Cleans up resources after deployment by deleting the kind cluster and updating the hosts file.

 ## Helm Configuration